Can you tell me about the Money Back Guarantee.

-I have been making bespoke skin care with plant oils for over 20 years, I understand which plants oils to choose to suit each skin type and their possible conditions and issues.
+I have been making bespoke skin care with plant oils for over 20 years, I understand the profiles of plants oils to choose to suit each skin type and their possible conditions and issues.

 Are all the products you sell cruelty free?

-The products have not been tested on animals, they are 100% plant based, therefore vegan friendly.
+Yes.
+The products have not been tested on animals, I do not sell to countries which require animal tasting.
+I only sell to the UK.
+The products are 100% plant based, therefore vegan friendly.
 The products do not contain palm oil.

-The oils are carefully sourced, I check the red list for endangered species regularly.
+The oils are carefully sourced, I check the ICUN red list for endangered species regularly.

 Can I use Vedani Botanicals products if I have sensitive skin?

 Free from common allergens, such as artificial preservatives, colours and fragrances, the products do suit most sensitive skins.
 However, everyone's skin is unique and it would be impossible for us to predict how your skin is going to react.
 Even the most 'gentle' ingredients can cause a reaction in some cases so in recommend patch-testing which the chosen product at least twice for those with sensitive skin.
 See below for how to patch test.

 I find that many clients who are extremely sensitive to various other products can use our formulations not only without any problems but are also over the moon with the results.

 A client of mine had to use an anti-histamine drug every day, just to be able to use a moisturiser.
 Over the years she had tried many products but could not find one that she would not react badly to.
 She now uses Vedani Botanicals Rich and velvety oil every day and has not had a reaction since.

 Many clients are aware of what they are reacting too – perhaps an essential oil or a nut derived oil.
 We do not use peanut oil in our products (as it is a well-known allergen) and display the full ingredients list for each formulation within the product page on our website to enable customers to make an informed choice before purchase.